Flavours & Masking Agents in Sports Nutrition

-Several companies have successfully launched targeted protein products that have been well appreciated for their flavors.
-A Hamburg based german company has formulated BCAA based canned sports drink in several flavors such as apple, citrus and coffee that are readily available from vending machines.
+Several companies have successfully launched targeted protein products that have been well appreciated for their flavours.
+BCAA based canned sports drink with flavours such as apple, citrus and coffee are readily available from vending machines.
 These drinks are known to promote fat loss, muscle synthesis and fast recovery.
 Indeed a healthy and sporting alternative to carbonated beverages often reached for, after a heavy workout.

 Keva has an extensive flavour library for various food and beverage applications, besides a team of expert flavourists and food technologists for creating custom flavours and matches.
 To partner with us, contact Keva today.